Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

 \section{Homogeneous BNPG}

-In this section, we study algorithmic results for a \emph{homogeneous} BNPG, i.e., all players share the same externality function $g$.
+In this section we study algorithmic issues of a \emph{homogeneous} BNPG, i.e., all players share the same externality function $g$.
 We construct an example to show that a PSNE may not exist.
-In addition, we show that checking the existence of a non-trivial PSNE is hard.
-We then make further restrictions on either the underlying graph \G or the utility functions; when \G is a complete graph it takes polynomial time to compute a socially optimal PSNE; when the players share the same externality function $g$ and the same cost $c$ the non-trivial PSNEs are characterized by $k$-cores of \G. In the following discussion, we simplify \InvNum{i}{\ActionVec} to $n_i$ when the context is clear.
+In addition, we show that checking the existence of a non-trivial PSNE is NP-complete.
+We then make further restrictions on either the underlying graph \G or the utility functions.
+Specifically, when \G is a complete graph we show that it takes polynomial time to compute a socially optimal PSNE.
+In addition, when the players share the same externality function $g$ and the same cost $c$, the non-trivial PSNEs are characterized by $k$-cores of \G. In the following discussion, we simplify \InvNum{i}{\ActionVec} to $n_i$ when the context is clear.